jakeybob/interview-py/README.md

 Questions/answers are defined in the `questions_generic.json` and `questions_specific.json` files.

 Script has two functions:
 1. `do_interview()` will perform a mock interview using the voices defined in the script, and the questions from the .json files.
 Questions are asked randomly, one at a time, by different interviewers, using a range of random voice speeds etc. The question text will print to the console.
 If the user inputs "a" or "answer", the user's voice will then read the answer.
-Otherwise, pressing ENTER will advance to the next question.
+Otherwise, pressing ENTER will advance to the next question, and entering "q", "quit" or "exit" will stop and exit.
 2. `save_all_as_audio()` will save a full interview (questions and answers) as `output.mp3`.
 This does not involve any user interaction.